TakuCoder/postman/README.md

-# Postman for android
+# Postman for android(Under Develpoment)

-This is a http client written in java for android which is having all the functions of the famous http tool postman
+This is a http client written in java for android which is having all the functions of the famous http client postman